atlassian/data-center-helm-charts/docs/docs/examples/elasticsearch/BITBUCKET_ELASTICSEARCH.md

 ```bash
 helm install elasticsearch --set image.tag="7.9.3" elastic/elasticsearch
 ```
-> Running the above commands will install Elasticsearch with default configurations, i.e. 3 worker nodes.
+!!! info
-> However, it may not always work out of the box if failed to fulfill pre-requisites for the default installation.
+    Running the above commands will install Elasticsearch with default configurations, i.e. 3 worker nodes.
-> Some example pre-requisites include:
+    However, it may not always work out of the box if failed to fulfill pre-requisites for the default installation.
-> * cpu/memory requests: 1000m/2Gi
+    Some example pre-requisites include:

-> * pre-configured storage with at least three 30Gi volumes (one for each worker node)
+    * cpu/memory requests: 1000m/2Gi
->
+    * pre-configured storage with at least three 30Gi volumes (one for each worker node)

-> Refer to [Elasticsearch values.yaml file](https://github.com/elastic/helm-charts/blob/7.9/elasticsearch/values.yaml){.external} for more detail.
+    Refer to [Elasticsearch values.yaml file](https://github.com/elastic/helm-charts/blob/7.9/elasticsearch/values.yaml){.external} for more detail.

 ### Configuring your Bitbucket deployment

 To enable the installed Elasticsearch service you need to configure the service URL under `bitbucket:` in the `values.yaml` file.
-Check the Kubernetes official documentation on how to get [DNS for Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services){.external}).
+Check the Kubernetes official documentation on how to get [DNS for Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services){.external}.
 ```yaml
 bitbucket:
   elasticSearch: